FHICT-Owen/ICAP/docs/Cloud_Services.md

 # Cloud Services Overview and Cost Considerations
+This document offers a detailed overview of various cloud services being utilized within the ICAP project, highlighting their specific roles and the cost considerations associated with each.
+The selection ranges from MongoDB in its serverless tier, suitable for flexible testing and educational scenarios, to a comprehensive array of Azure-related cloud services that address diverse needs in application development and deployment.

+Key Azure services such as Azure Entra Identity, Azure Kubernetes Service (AKS), Azure Key Vault, Azure Static Web App, Azure Container Registry, and Azure Service Bus are elaborated upon, underscoring their importance in aspects like authentication, container orchestration, secret management, web hosting, image repository, and inter-service communication.
+By understanding their pricing models and functionalities, the ICAP project can effectively manage resources and budgeting, especially during transitions from development/testing phases to production environments.

 ## MongoDB Serverless Tier
 - **Usage**: Ideal for testing workloads and educational purposes due to its flexibility and scalability.